Arkounay/BlockBundle/README.md

 - You can also edit the `.js-arkounay-block-bundle-editable` to change the borders of the editable blocks.

 - In a twig file, you can use the function `has_inline_edit_permissions()` to see if a user has inline edit permissions.
 This can be useful if you want to import [jQuery](https://jquery.com/) or [TinyMCE](https://www.tinymce.com/) only for these users.

+- By default, a div will be surrounding the editable text when connected.
+You can choose another tag with the third parameter, i.e for a span :

+        {{ render_block('block_id', true, 'span') }}

+  you can also call this shortcut :

+        {{ renderSpanBlack('block_id') }}